rolaropok/perform-netverify/README.md

 Main client library is **`perform-netverify.js`**.

 Here is how you can test the project for both node and vue.
+Please note that I use node 10.15.3 for this project. client library is not related node version, but Vue front-end might have issue with node version.

 ```
 npm install